About Me (Barbara Weibel)

 Although I was born and raised in Chicago, I left the moment I was old enough to be on my own.
 I couldn’t wait to get out of the city; I wanted nothing to do with it.
+Though the city offered myriad cultural amenities, Chicago in the winter was a deal breaker.
 Over the years I moved frequently, always choosing fairly remote areas.
 Several years ago, however, I started to miss the kind of cultural opportunities that only cities can provide and, following a two-year long search, moved to Sarasota, Florida.

 chicago_jerseyboys